Facilitator Checklist

 There is an unambiguous difference between trauma-informed care and trauma-specific treatment services.
 Trauma-specific treatment services are delivered by those in the mental health profession such as psychologist and psychiatrist.
 By contrast, trauma-informed care stems from the contextual milieu and culture of delivering care and services to people impacted by trauma in a way that:

-o Responds fully integrating knowledge about trauma into policies, procedures, and practices, and
+o Responds fully integrating knowledge about trauma into policies, procedures, and practices.

 o Seeks to actively resist re-traumatization.

-An individual’s gender, ethnicity, race, religion, sexual orientation, socioeconomic status, geographical area, family, etc. all influence how people perceive trauma and how they react to it.
+An individual’s gender identity, ethnicity, race, religion, sexual orientation, socioeconomic status, geographical area, family, etc. all influence how people perceive trauma and how they react to it.

 12) Be prepared with resources and referrals